pxcbe/apt-installer/README.md

 ```
 apt install Name_off_package
 ```
-To make sure the instalation is done and valid.
+To make sure the installation is done and valid.